 Kim Brannon-Sibley, Treasurer

-Kim has volunteered with the KPCK since August of 2019 and was recently appointed Treasurer at the August 2021 Board meeting.
+Kim has volunteered with the KPCK since 2019 and became treasurer in 2021.

 Myrna Benson, Board Member

 Myrna began volunteering with the KPCK in October of 2012 but has been a Board member for the past four years.

 In 2014, Odette began volunteering with the KPCK, helping with the dining service.
 A year later, she was seated as a Board member and now heads our kitchen crew.

 Joyce has been a longtime volunteer with the KPCK (over 8 years) and is an invaluable member of the kitchen crew as well as a member on the Board.

 Regina Hodge, Board Member

 Christine Brannon, Secretary

 Jim Flater, Board Member